-In January 2017, the ICJIA Ad Hoc Victim Services Committee identified 12 funding priorities to guide ICJIA VOCA funding initiatives for the next three years.
+The 2017 ICJIA Ad Hoc Victim Services Committee identified 12 funding priorities1 to guide ICJIA VOCA funding initiatives over the next three years.
 One priority is to increase funding for advocates and social workers within a variety of organizations to enhance immediate service access for victims.
-In an ICJIA survey conducted by researchers, participants consistently stated that early points of contact are critical to educating, referring, and engaging victims in services, and the need for criminal justice education and for advocacy services were identified across nearly every crime type examined (victims of child abuse, community violence, human trafficking, sexual assault, survivors of homicide).
-Research suggests that few victims of serious violent crimes, such as rape, aggravated assault, and robbery, ever receive services from a victim service provider (9%).i Placing advocates and social workers at earlier points of contact may increase service awareness and utilization for victims of crime.
+In an ICJIA survey conducted by researchers, participants consistently stated that early points of contact are critical to educating, referring, and engaging victims in services and the need for criminal justice education and advocacy services were identified across nearly every crime type examined (victims of child abuse, community violence, human trafficking, sexual assault, survivors of homicide).
+Research suggests few victims of serious violent crime, such as rape, aggravated assault, and robbery; receive services from a victim service provider.
+2 Placing advocates and social workers at earlier points of contact may increase victim service awareness and utilization.